-- ◆ Complying with the legislation: The 'Student Declaration' is the last page of this handbook.
-You are required to sign and submit this prior to undertaking placement.
-By signing this document, you are informing USQ and the health facility that you fulfill all the conditions, you will abide by the requirements and do not have any of the limitations discussed in this handbook or in any of the legislation or codes that have been discussed.
-It is YOUR responsibility to make sure that this is correct. - ❖ Safety for Placement: You must provide a Working with Children card (WWC) (or AHPRA registration in Qld only) and an Australian Federal Police Check prior to undertaking placement.
+- Complying with the legislation: The 'Student Declaration' is the last page of this handbook.
+You are required to sign and submit this at the start of each year once this handbook is updated for the year.
+By signing this document, you are informing USQ and the health facility that you - fulfill all the conditions of the legislation - you will abide by the requirements - you do not have any of the limitations discussed in this handbook or in any of the legislation or codes that have been discussed as it is YOUR responsibility to make sure this is correct. - ❖ Safety for Placement: You must provide a Working with Children Card (WWC) (or relevant AHPRA registration in Qld only) and an Australian Federal Police Check prior to undertaking placement.
 These check for any charges recorded against you.
 If you have a charge against you, it will be raised with the Clinical Education Lead in the first instance.
 If something happens which could result in your WWC card or Police Certificate being cancelled (e.g. a criminal charge), you need to inform AHPRA within seven days.
-You also need to let USQ know that you are no longer able to go on placement. - ❖ Fitness for clinical placement: Sometimes your situation or health could change over the course of your studies.
+You also need to let USQ know that you are no longer able to go on placement. - Fitness for clinical placement: Sometimes your situation or health could change over the course of your studies.
 This can impact on whether or not you are still able to meet the conditions.
 If your situation does change, please notify either your Course Examiner or the PEPT or, in Geraldton the GUC Clinical Coach, to discuss whether or not you are 'fit for placement'.
-Most of the time you will be asked to obtain a medical clearance from your doctor that says you are fit to go on placement. - → Pregnancy: If you become pregnant during the course of your study, you will not be able to do placement 6 weeks either side of your estimated due date.
-You will need to provide the PEPT with a letter from your doctor including your estimated due date and advice on your fitness to do placement.
+Most of the time you will be asked to obtain a medical clearance from your doctor that says you are fit to go on placement.
+You can also seek advice and guidance from an USQ Equity Officer at disabilitysupport@usq.edu.au - ❖ Pregnancy: If you become pregnant during the course of your study, you will not be able to do a placement for 6 weeks either side of your estimated due date.
+You must notify the PEPT prior to placement release date for the semester so you can be placed at an appropriate time.
+Include a letter from your doctor with your estimated due date and advice on your fitness to do placement and upload this to InPlace as a special consideration request.
 If you are planning a pregnancy, you will need to have your required immunisations before you become pregnant.
-If you have not been immunised or don't have immunity and you are already pregnant, you may not be able to have some of these or may have to wait until further into your pregnancy.
+If you have not been immunised or don't have immunity and are already pregnant, you may not be able to have some immunisations until further into your pregnancy.
 Please get in touch with the PEPT to discuss these and make a plan that may allow you to still do your placement.